Blackberries are one of the most nutritious choices of fruit.

 - Playing a role in the synthesis of collagen (6)

 Polyphenols are a type of phytochemical believed to have numerous potential health benefits.

 Notably, blackberries are one of the most concentrated sources of polyphenols out of all foods.

-The polyphenol classes that blackberries contain include anthocyanins, flavanols, flavonols, and phenolic acids.
+The polyphenol classes that blackberries contain include anthocyanins, which provide their purple color, and flavanols, flavonols, and phenolic acids.

 Amongst these groups, the most concentrated compounds are ellagic acid and cyanidins (7).